comsci-uwc-isak/unit-1-project-rikiod/README.md

 if [ $# -ne 4 ]; then
-  echo "Error with the number of arguments" echo "Enter License Maker Model Passengers" exit fi
+  echo "Error with the number of arguments" echo "Enter License Model Color Passengers" exit fi